okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 * **App category**: Specify one or more categories that Okta uses to categorize your integration in the OIN catalog.
 Click **Add Another** to choose up to three categories.

-* **App description** &mdash; give a general description of your application and what the Okta integration does.
+* **App description**: Give a general description of your application and what the Okta integration does.
 For examples, see the overview section for any of the integrations listed on the [OIN](https://www.okta.com/integrations/).

 * **App icon** &mdash; upload a PNG, JPG, or GIF file of a logo to accompany your integration in the catalog.
 The logo file must be smaller than 1 MB in size.
 For best results, use a PNG image with a transparent background, a landscape orientation, and use a minimum resolution of 420 x 120 pixels to prevent upscaling.